-NAIF can provide up to 100% debt finance for a project, subject to satisfying the five mandatory criteria in the Investment Mandate which require that the project must:
+NAIF can provide debt or equity finance to projects that satisfy the relevant mandatory criteria in the Investment Mandate.
+The mandatory criteria require that each project must:

-- Involve the construction or enhancement of infrastructure;
+- Involve the development or enhancement of infrastructure.

-- Be located in, or have significant benefit for, northern Australia;
+- Be in, or have significant benefit for, northern Australia.

-- Be able to repay or refinance NAIF’s debt; and
+- For debt finance, be able to repay or refinance NAIF’s debt.

 - Have an Indigenous engagement strategy.

-NAIF projects must be of public benefit (being broad based and must demonstrate benefits to the broader economy and community), beyond those captured by a project proponent.
-In offering any concession pricing or terms, NAIF seeks to have regard to the extent of the forecast public benefit.
+NAIF projects must be of public benefit , demonstrating benefits to the broader economy and community beyond an economic return to the project proponent.
+If NAIF offers any concessional pricing or terms, the quantifiable value of the public benefit must exceed the value of concessions offered.

-An Indigenous engagement strategy demonstrating objectives for Indigenous participation, procurement and employment, that reflect the Indigenous population in the region must also be developed by the proponent for each NAIF project.
+An Indigenous engagement strategy demonstrating objectives for Indigenous participation, procurement and employment in the region of the project, must also be developed by the proponent for each project financed by NAIF.